In this article, we offer our perspective on the top 10 cybersecurity trends.

 One of the leading voices in this movement is the software giant, Salesforce.
 In a recent announcement, the company said they are looking to permanently reduce their office footprint.

 Bottom line: Companies that do not require office space to be productive will never fully go back to an office setting.
-As a result, security needs to be a discussion when developing work from home policies.
+As a result, security needs to be a discussion when developing work-from-home policies.

 While countermeasures exist to safeguard employees working from home – they’re not infallible.